AstarNetwork/plasmdocs/learn/token-economy.md

 Staking_{validators}:Staking_{contracts}=Rewards_{stakers_{validators}}:Rewards_{stakers_{contracts}}
 $$

 PLM tokens use the same NPoS as Polkadot.
 This nominator and validator can operate the token at a certain annual interest rate for Staking.
-Also, token rewards will be paid to the PLM Dapps operator's Nominator and Operator as well.
+Also, token rewards will be paid to the PLM dApp operator's Nominator and Operator as well.
 Plasm Network's inflation model is defined as follows: First, follow the Polkadot inflation model and define the following variables:

 * $$x$$ is the total amount of staking divided by the total amount of tokens issued.
 * $$X_{ideal}$$ is the ideal value of $$x$$. $$Staking: Liquidity = 1: 1$$, so $$X_ideal = 0.5$$.